8 Ways to Fix Kernel Mode Heap Corruption BSOD Error in 2023 [SOLVED] - Qiling

 Fix 8.
 Reinstall Windows 10 to Fix the BSOD Error

-In case any of the aforementioned solutions don't work, you might need to reinstall or reset your Windows 10 to resolve Windows 10 BSOD error.
+If the previous solutions don't work, you may need to reinstall or reset your Windows 10 to resolve the Windows 10 BSOD error.

 Step 2.
 Double-click on the "Setup" file to open it.